JB060/rock-paper-scissors/README.md

 3. Alternatively click here for a GIF demostration of the process.
 Scroll down the Settings page until you locate the Pages section.

-4.Under Source, click the dropdown called None and select Master Branch.
+4. Under Source, click the dropdown called None and select Master Branch.

-5.The page will refresh automatically and generate a link to your website.
+5. The page will refresh automatically and generate a link to your website.

 # Credits
 ### Content